 “One of the restaurants closed down for a while, and I had no formal education or nothing to fall back on,” she said.
 “So, I took the opportunity to call Florida Career College (FCC).”

-Vanessa enrolled in the Medical Assistant Technician program at FCC in Lauderdale Lakes during the summer of 2020.
+Vanessa enrolled in the Medical Assistant Program at FCC in Lauderdale Lakes during the summer of 2020.
 About nine months later, she graduated as a straight-A student who completed the program with perfect attendance.